dat256-weedle/weedle/documents/social_contract.md

 ## Scrum

-#### DoD
+### Definition of Done

 The code should

 - compile
 - have tests
 - satisfies acceptance criteria
 - approved by product owner
 - be merged into develope

-#### Responsibilities of Scrum master
+### Responsibilities of Scrum master

 The SCRUM master will make sure that the members have turned in their parts for the teams deadlines.

 Create the agenda for and lead the groups meetings.

-#### Responsibilities of Product- and Vice Product Owner
+### Responsibilities of Product- and Vice Product Owner

 Prioritize and pick out user stories for each sprint.
 Approve and critisize user stories with their acceptance criterias as basis during sprint demo

 Vice product owner is in charge when the product owner is the one delivering a user story.

 If the product owner and the vice product owner are unable to agree, the product owner has the final word.

-#### Daily scrum
+### Daily scrum

 Each day (from course-week 3) a daily SCRUM meeting will be held over Slack.
 Each morning (on work-days) before 10:00 each member of the group will write a message containing the following:

 - What you have done since yesterday.